-Councillor, Uttlesford District Council / Leader of the Uttlesford Independents group / Member of the Planning Committee / Member of the Planning Policy Working Group / Member of the Garden Communities Delivery Member Governance Board / Reserve Member of Scrutiny Committee / Reserve Member of Standards Committee
+Councillor, Uttlesford District Council / Leader of the Uttlesford Independents group / Member of the Planning Committee / Member of the Local Plan Leadership Group / Member of the Investment Board / Member of the Climate Change & Ecology working group / Reserve Member of Scrutiny Committee / Reserve Member of Standards Committee

 Taking party politics out of local government is the only way councils will operate as they should, openly and honestly and with the community’s best interests at heart.
 Local government, focused on local needs, taking its lead from local people.

 Standing for the district council was farthest from my mind – until that “enough” moment arrived.